NCAR/lrose-docs/lrose-core/lrose-realtime.md

     color_scales/ (color scales for displays)
 ```

-Real-time system components
-Scripts and binaries
+## Location of scripts, binaries and control files

 All of the application binaries and some system scripts are found in ~/lrose/bin.
 These are the programs which actually perform the work in the real-time system.
 In addition to the scripts in the bin directory, the start scripts for the processes are found in the script directories in the system, ingest, display etc. sub-directories.
-Control files

 There are two main control files, in projDir/control.
 These are:

-proc_list: the list of processes which should run;
+* proc_list: the list of processes which should run;
-crontab: the cron table which is installed when the system starts. cron is a system service which runs tasks on a schedule.
+* crontab: the cron table which is installed when the system starts. cron is a system service which runs tasks on a schedule.
 The crontab specifies the tasks to be run.
-Sometimes these will be symbolic links, as in template_

 ## ```procmap``` - the process mapper